Rio Grande class K-36: Conversion to oil-burning

-In late 2019, No. 489 temporarily went out of service for a new smokebox installation during its Federal Railroad Administration (FRA) mandated 1,472-day boiler inspection.
-However, No. 489's return to service was delayed due to COVID-19.
-On December 15, 2020, the C&TSRR announced that in addition to the 1,472-day boiler inspection and rebuild, No. 489 will also be converted from coal-burning to oil-burning.
-Upon returning to service in June 2021, No. 489 was the first locomotive on the C&TSRR to be converted to oil-burning.
-On August 3, 2022, the C&TSRR announced that parts have been ordered for a second K-36, No. 487, to be converted from coal-burning to oil-burning over the winter of 2022 to 2023.
+On the Cumbres & Toltec, in late 2019 No. 489 temporarily went out of service for a new smokebox installation during its Federal Railroad Administration (FRA) mandated 1,472-day boiler inspection.
+On December 15, 2020, the railway announced that in addition to the boiler inspection and overhaul, the engine would also be converted from burning coal to oil, returning to service in June 2021 as the first converted locomotive on the railway.
+On August 3, 2022, the C&T announced that parts had been ordered for a second K-36, No. 487, to be converted to oil over the winter of 2022 to 2023, eventually returning to service in 2024.